p-doom/crowd-code/README.md

 # ⚫ crowd-code

-This extension provides functionality to record changes made in the active text editor in Visual Studio Code.
+This extension provides functionality to record IDE actions.
+Currently supported actions include text insertions, deletions, undo, redo, cursor movement (including VIM motions), file switches, terminal invocation and terminal command execution (both input and output).
 The changes are recorded in a CSV file and can be processed to generate output files in SRT and JSON formats.

+All uncaptured data is lost data.
+We want to crowd-source a dense dataset of IDE actions to eventually finetune models on.
+This would (to the best of our knowledge) constitute the first crowd-sourced dataset of dense IDE actions.

+We thank Mattia Consiglio for his awesome work on the upstream repository, which made our lives infinitely easier.

 ## 📚 Table of Contents